hibbitts-design/docsify-this/docs/README.md

 #### Looking for Even More Customization and Control?

-Docsify-This was designed to provide a quick and easy way to display one or more remotely hosted Markdown files.
-For further customization of the rendering of remote files and to ensure consistent availability, even in the unlikely event that the public Docsify-This.net instance is not available in the future, you can host your own instance of Docsify-This.
+Docsify-This was designed to quickly and easily display one or more remotely hosted Markdown files.
+For greater customization of file rendering and to ensure consistent availability, even if the public Docsify-This.net instance was no longer available, you can host your own instance of Docsify-This.

 ##### GitHub Hosting